 But as an overview, here’s how my ideal system looks:

 The water jacket still connects only to the hot water cylinder (either directly, if a Low Pressure or Thermal Store System, or indirectly via coil, if a Mains Pressure System, as in this example).
-This side of things always just runs passively and is never pumped.
+As always, this side of things always just runs passively and is never pumped.

-The radiators run with a circulating pump (as you’re needing to push heat down, so thermosyphon principles work against you here).
+The radiators run with a circulating pump (as you’re needing to push heat down, so thermosyphon principles work against you here) as an active system.
 They are not passive.
 When this circulating pump is on, water is pushed through your circuit at a set flow rate, heats in the coil (much in the same way we saw the cold supply water be heated via heat exchange in our Thermal Store System) and distributes that heat to the radiators before returning back to the coil, cooled and ready to be heated again.

 This circulating pump is thermostat-controlled, with a two-step switch: set up so your radiators switch on at a certain hot water cylinder temperature (say 80 degrees), and switch off at a lower one (say 60 degrees) – this can and should be tweaked to suit (and you’d likely want manual overrides).
 This thermostat control should be located on the cold return line in the water jacket circuit, as close as possible to where it leaves the cylinder (so a very close approximation of the coolest water in your cylinder).
 Tying your radiator system to what is going on with your hot water cylinder like this is great: radiators will take heat away before your cylinder ever gets a chance to boil, but also switch off as temperatures drop – so you always have hot water available for domestic use.